 About the Trainer

 Patricia Lotich is an MBA and Certified Manager of Quality/Organizational Excellence who spent ten years on the staff of a mega church helping them develop systems and processes to enhance the work experience of their employees and volunteers.
-She is the author of four books:
+She is the author of five books:

-All four books are available on Amazon.
+All five books are available on Amazon.

 - 10 Steps to Help Your Employees Get More Done(PDF)

 - Performance Appraisal Template (Word Doc)

 - Excel Spreadsheet for Raise Distribution Example (Excel File)

 - Presentation Notes from the Training (PDF)

 If you are interested, please click here to access the training

 As always, I love feedback so please shoot me an email and let me know how you liked the class.